bharatltech/mystmd/01-paper.md

     equality and subset relationships, to determine cardinality, and so forth.

 10. Bag operation package.

      A bag (or multiset) is a collection of elements; each element may occur one or more times in the bag.
 Choose an efficient representation for bags.
 Each bag should probably have a unique representation.
     Define a package of bag operations, including the following functions.
 For the functions that return bags, make sure that a valid representation of the bag is returned.

     **listToBag** takes a list of elements and returns a bag containing exactly those elements.
 The number of occurrences of an element in the list and in the resulting bag is the same.

     **bagToList** takes a bag and returns a list containing exactly the elements occurring in the bag.
 The number of occurrences of an element in the bag and in the resulting list is the same.

     **bagToSet** takes a bag and returns a list containing exactly the *set* of elements contained in the bag.
 Each element occurring one or more times in the bag will occur exactly once in the list returned.

     **bagEmpty** takes a bag and returns **True** if the bag is empty and **False** otherwise.
     **bagCard** takes a bag and returns its cardinality (i.e., the total number of occurrences of all elements).

     **bagElem** takes an element and a bag and returns **True** if the element occurs in the bag and **False** otherwise.

     **bagOccur** takes an element and a bag and returns the number of times the element occurs in the bag.

     **bagEqual** takes two bags and returns **True** if the two bags are equal (i.e., the same elements and same number of occurrences of each) and **False** otherwise.

     **bagSubbag** takes two bags and returns **True** if the first is a subbag of the second and **False** otherwise. *X* is a subbag of *Y* if every element of *X* occurs in *Y* at least as many times as it does in *X*.

     **bagUnion** takes two bags and returns their bag union.
 The union of bags *X* and *Y* contains all elements that occur in either *X* or *Y*; the number of occurrences of an element in the union is the number in *X* or in *Y*, whichever is greater.

     **bagIntersect** takes two bags and returns their bag intersection.
-The intersection of bags *X* and *Y* contains all elements that occur in both *X* and *Y*;
-the number of occurrences of an element in the intersection is the number in *X* or in *Y*, whichever is lesser.
+The intersection of bags *X* and *Y* contains all elements that occur in both *X* and *Y*the number of occurrences of an element in the intersection is the number in *X* or in *Y*, whichever is lesser.

     **bagSum** takes two bags and returns their bag sum.
 The sum of bags *X* and *Y* contains all elements that occur in *X* or *Y*; the number of occurrences of an element is the sum of the number of occurrences in *X* and *Y*.

     **bagDiff** takes two bags and returns the bag difference, first argument minus the second.
 The difference of bags *X* and *Y* contains all elements of *X* that occur in *Y* fewer times; the number of occurrences of an element in the difference is the number of occurrences in *X* minus the number in *Y*.

     **bagInsert**  takes an element and a bag and returns the bag with the element inserted.
 Bag insertion either adds a single occurrence of a new element to the bag or increases the number of occurrences of an existing element by one.

     **bagDelete** takes an element and a bag and returns the bag with the element deleted.
 Bag deletion either removes a single occurrence of the element from the bag or decreases the number of occurrences of the element by one.

 11. Unbounded precision arithmetic package for natural numbers (i.e., nonnegative integers).

       (a) Define a type synonym **BigNat** to represent these unbounded precision natural numbers as lists of **Int**.
 Let each element of the list denote a decimal digit of the “big natural” number represented, with the *least* significant digit at the head of the list and the remaining digits given in order of *increasing* significance.
 For example, the integer value 22345678901 is